-The system combines the camera images into a high-resolution birds-eye view of the vehicle, which it displays in the instrument cluster.
+The system combines the camera images into a high-resolution bird's-eye view of the vehicle, which it displays in the instrument cluster.
 That gives drivers full visual control over their parking maneuvers and provides warnings if they are on a collision course.
 Bosch is setting new benchmarks with both its park assist systems and its advanced display technology.

 Obviously this kind of system needs to function flawlessly at all times.
 To meet high safety and security standards while staying within the budget of large-scale production, the developers opted for a completely new system architecture that involves processing video and ultrasonic sensor data in different cores of an ECU with a multicore microprocessor.
-The processor runs two different operating systems: an Autosar OS (Etas RTA-OS) for the assistance functions and Linux for the display function on one of the four cores.
-The developers chose the Low Voltage Differential Signaling (LVDS) interface to transfer the giant video files within the required timeframes.
+The processor runs two different operating systems: an AUTOSAR OS (ETAS RTA-OS) for the assistance functions and Linux for the display function on one of the four cores.
+The developers chose the Low Voltage Differential Signaling (LVDS) interface to transfer the giant video to manage the complexity of the software files within the required timeframes.